Last updated on February 11th, 2026 at 12:49 pm

 There was a time when electro-coat (e-coat) and black oxide were go-to methods for precision sheet metal finishing.
-But in today’s manufacturing landscape, they’ve largely fallen out of favor.
+In today’s manufacturing landscape, however, they are far less common than they once were.

-Here, we’ll examine why e-coat & black oxide treatments are rarely used today and explore the benefits of the alternative methods we recommend.
+Here, we’ll examine why e-coat & black oxide treatments are used less frequently today and explore the benefits of the alternative finishing methods we recommend.

 Table of Contents